 “Pao’s loss seeded the argument that would later ignite a movement,” says Kathryn Ullrich.
 “The voice of women in tech reiterates the age-old messages that women are not getting the opportunities and are not getting paid equally.
 And that voice isn’t stopping, it’s only getting louder,” she added.

 Investing in women-led start-ups and VC firms is a good start, but the tech industry needs to approach this issue from all angles.

 “Companies hiring women and embracing a gender diverse workforce is vital, it’s a tacit understanding, especially on the part of larger and more established organisations, that gender diversity in their leadership is a must."

 Along with more diverse hiring practices, inclusivity is an equally important factor.

 Brodock says that while most tech companies monetarily support the women-in-tech movement, it’s not enough to enable a truly inclusive workplace.

 “It isn’t enough to give your hiring manager a mandate or a target percentage for hiring women into a tech role, and then step off of the pedal,” she insists.
-“A company’s leadership needs to equally ensure that these new female recruits will be supported, recognized and championed within their organizations.”
+“A company’s leadership needs to equally ensure that these new female recruits will be supported, recognised and championed within their organisations.”